Universal geometric framework for black hole phase transitions: from multivaluedness to classification: Introduction

-\textit{\textbf{Introduction.}---}As a gravitational system with thermodynamic properties, black holes exhibit rich phase structures.
+As a gravitational system with thermodynamic properties, black holes exhibit rich phase structures.
 In particular, phase transitions in anti-de Sitter (AdS) spacetime offer profound insights into the nature of quantum gravity.
-Significant examples include the Hawking-Page phase transition between thermal AdS and large black hole phases \cite{Hawking:1982dh} and the van der Waals-type phase transition in charged AdS black holes \cite{Kubiznak:2012}.
-These discoveries reveal that black holes possess thermodynamic behavior as rich as that of ordinary matter and are intimately connected to key phenomena in condensed-matter physics through the AdS/CFT correspondence.
+Significant examples include the Hawking—Page phase transition between thermal AdS and large black hole phases \cite{Hawking:1982dh} and the van der Waals-type phase transition in charged AdS black holes \cite{Kubiznak:2012}.
+These discoveries reveal that black holes possess thermodynamic behavior as rich as that of ordinary matter and are intimately connected to key phenomena in condensed-matter physics through the AdS/conformal field theory (CFT) correspondence.

 Recent work has increasingly explored these phase transitions from geometric and topological perspectives, providing new insight into this important field.
-It has been demonstrated that the synchronized multivalued behavior of dynamical quantities such as the Lyapunov exponent and geometric quantities such as the intrinsic or extrinsic curvature near the phase transition point can diagnose a first-order phase transition \cite{Guo:2022,Yang:2023,Lyu:2024,Kumara:2024,Du:2025,Shukla:2024,Gogoi:2024,Chen:2025xqc,R:2025gok,Awal:2025irl,Yang:2025,Kumar:2025kzt,Guo:2025pit,Bezboruah:2025udi,Ali:2025ooh,Zhang:2025,Xie:2025auj,Zhang:2025kqd}.
+It has been demonstrated that the synchronized multivalued behavior of dynamical quantities such as the Lyapunov exponent and geometric quantities such as the intrinsic or extrinsic curvature near the phase transition point can diagnose a first-order phase transition \cite{Guo:2022,Yang:2023,Lyu:2024,Kumara:2024,Du:2025,Shukla:2024,Gogoi:2024,Chen:2025xqc,R:2025gok,Awal:2025irl,Yang:2025fvm,Kumar:2025kzt,Guo:2025pit,Bezboruah:2025udi,Ali:2025ooh,Zhang:2025,Xie:2025auj,Zhang:2025kqd}.
 Moreover, since the Lyapunov exponent is quantitatively linked to geometric quantities in both null and timelike cases, this connection has established a unified perspective linking dynamics, spacetime geometry, and first-order phase transitions \cite{Gallo:2025,Zhang:2025,Zhang:2025kqd}.
 Separately, topological classification schemes have revealed that black holes can be categorized according to their topological properties \cite{Wei:2021vdx,Wei:2022dzw,Wei:2024gfz}, offering new insights for a deeper understanding of the fundamental nature of quantum gravity.

 However, the mathematical and physical mechanism linking multivaluedness to first-order phase transitions remains unclear.
 A central puzzle persists: Is multivaluedness merely an accidental phenomenon, or is it an intrinsic mathematical signature of the first-order phase transition itself?
 Furthermore, while topological classification provides a powerful global perspective, a consequent question arises: Can we develop a criterion based on local geometric features that can independently diagnose the phase transition while also offering a complementary perspective to the global topological approach?